irisgroen/LGNstatistics/README.md

 Instructions
 ------------

-The main function (LGNstatistics.m) can be called using run_LGNstatistics.m, which is a wrapper function that executes the code for all images within the directory the function is called from.
-It will take into account image files with the following extensions:
+The main function (LGNstatistics.m) can be called using run_LGNstatistics.m, which is a wrapper function that executes the function for all images within the directory it is called from.
+It will take image files with the following extensions:

 *.jpg
 *.jpeg